 For Yorke, who turns 32 in October, the unpalatable paradox was that everything good they had done had been stripped of personal meaning and reduced to hyperbolic headlines.
 The band felt manipulated, like record company puppets, or media dancing bears.
 The reward for doing great work, it appeared, is being made to feel completely trite.
 This is fine for Oasis, for whom the music took a back seat to marketing long ago, but for Yorke and Radiohead, it rendered their entire purpose futile.

 Having made the effort to learn to play and sing several songs from both albums on guitar and piano, I appreciate both as unique works of art.
 When you learn a song, you become more aware of the subtleties in the subtext, the impact of tone color and the emotional effect of a chosen chord structure.
-On that basis, I consider both Nevermind and OK Computer multi-dimensional, richly satisfying experiences.
+On that basis, I consider OK Computer the more multi-dimensional, richly satisfying experience of the two.

 The layered richness of OK Computer is on full display in the opening track.
 “Airbag” continues the exploration of a theme that first appeared in “Ripcord” on Pablo Honey: the utter fragility of human existence as captured in the symbolism of do-or-die devices (airbags, seat belts, ripcords, etc.).
 While “Ripcord” dealt with the psychological fragility inherent in a life based on the pursuit of earthly treasures such as material wealth and political power, “Airbag” focuses on the vulnerability of body and soul in a cold universe where a simple accident or being in the wrong place at the wrong time can terminate life without notice.